etiennebacher/flint/README.md

 You can use `flint` as-is, without any setup.
 However, running `setup_flint()` enables the use of caching, meaning that the subsequent runs will be faster.
-It is also the place where you can store custom rules.
+It is also gives you a place where you can store custom rules for your project/package.

 The everyday usage consists of two functions: